The Economics of an AI-Native SOC

 • Continuously

-• At machine speedmargi
+• At machine speed

 This creates a permanent imbalance: